csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

   - Browser APIs
 show_taxonomy: true
 main: "/wp-content/uploads/2025/07/extensibility-10.png"
-meta: "Making sense—and use!—of the new Performance Extensibility API in Chrome DevTools."
+meta: "Making sense — and use! — of the new Performance Extensibility API in Chrome DevTools."
 ---

 Google Chrome recently introduced the Performance [Extensibility